The issue of genetically modified organisms (GMOs) as they relate to our food supply is an ongoing, nuanced, and highly contentious issue.

 We now recognize that plants, like animals, are not autonomous, but rather exist in a symbiotic relationship with diverse microorganisms.
 Plants are vitally dependent upon soil microbes for their health and disease resistance.

 SE: GMOs have a positive impact on the health of the environment.
-Recently, a meta-analysis of 20 years of data found that growing genetically modified insect-resistant corn in the United States has dramatically reduced insecticide use.
+Recently, found that growing genetically modified insect-resistant corn in the United States has dramatically reduced insecticide use.
 By suppressing the population of damaging insect pests, it’s also created a “halo effect” that benefits farmers raising non-GM and organic vegetable crops, allowing them to reduce their use of pesticides, too.

 We’re also seeing the use of genetic engineering to breed crops that can produce their own nitrogen, thrive in dry conditions, and resist pests.
 These crops will directly benefit environmental health by cutting the use of fertilizers, pesticides, and water.
 Other researchers are working to accelerate the rate of photosynthesis, which means crops can reach maturity quicker, thus improving yields, reducing the need to farm new land, and sparing that land for conservation or other purposes.